StrandedKitty/streets-gl/CONTRIBUTING.md

 ### Code

 If you are making any changes to the code, please make sure that your new/modified code fits the general style of the codebase.
-Use `npm run eslint` to check for linting errors.
+Use `npm run lint` to check for linting errors.

 ### Textures